 However, again…not including pandemic-issue face-masks (personal choice), I always suggest these six unusual things to pack.
 They’re all super lightweight, small and practical.
 And a little quirky.

-Six Unusual Things to Pack for a Cruise or Land Vacation
+Six Odd Things to You Should Always Pack for a Trip

 Starting from the back row in the photo above…